LucasSantana-Dev/finance-control/docs/README.md

 - **Easy navigation** with clear organization
 - **Regular maintenance** to keep information current
 - **Consolidated information** to reduce redundancy

+## Support

+For questions or issues:

+1. Check the relevant documentation section
+2. Review code examples and patterns
+3. Consult API documentation at `http://localhost:8080/swagger-ui.html`
+4. Check GitHub issues and discussions

 ---